magento/devdocs/src/_includes/cloud/cloud-fastly-manage-vcl-from-admin.md

 1. After the upload completes, refresh the cache according to the notification at the top of the page.

 {:.bs-callout-warning}
 The *Custom VCL snippets* UI option shows only the snippets added through the Admin UI.
-You must use the Fastly API to [manage custom snippets added through the Fastly API]({{ site.baseurl }}/cloud/cdn/cloud-vcl-custom-snippets.html#manage-custom-vcl-snippets-using-the-api).
+You must [manage custom VCL snippets using the Fastly API]({{ site.baseurl }}/cloud/cdn/cloud-vcl-custom-snippets.html#manage-custom-vcl-snippets-using-the-api).

 ## Delete the custom VCL snippet